Women with endometriosis may have problems getting pregnant, as endometriosis is often associated with female infertility.

 In the following section, we will discuss each of the possible treatments for having children with endometriosis.

-It is true that women with endometriosis may have a greater difficulty getting pregnant naturally, but it is not impossible.
-In principle, two requirements must be met:
+It is true that women with endometriosis may have a more difficult time getting pregnant naturally, but it is not impossible to achieve a natural pregnancy with endometriosis.

-In order to increase the chances of success, the doctor can monitor the woman's menstrual cycles and monitor the exact time of ovulation using hormone analyses.
+To increase the chances of success, the doctor can also monitor the woman's menstrual cycles and control the exact time of ovulation by hormone tests, called directed intercourse.

-It is also advisable to avoid negative factors for fertility, such as stress, tobacco and obesity.
+On the other hand, it is also advisable to avoid negative factors for fertility, such as smoking and obesity.